 By Studio publicity still [Public domain], via Wikimedia Commons

 Our last celebrity skin care tip is by the far the most controversial.

-But really?!
-Sure, men often times have younger looking skin due to a lifetime of shaving - but they also have thicker skin that generally produces more oil to start with.
+But they also have thicker skin that generally produces more oil to start with.
 Plus, men look good with stubble!